 - Lift one arm off the mat, pointing it straight up in the air while opening your body and turning to that side.

-- Hold that position for 30-60 seconds or even longer if you can.
+- Hold that plank position for 30-60 seconds or even longer if you can.

-- If you are unable to hold that position for extended periods of time, just hold it briefly, before returning to a regular plank quickly alternating sides.
+- If you cannot hold that position for extended periods, just keep it briefly before returning to a regular plank quickly alternating sides.

 - Rotating side planks build strong abdominals, oblique muscles, and lower back.